Sourav4554/AquaCart/Readme.md

-# 🐠 Aqua Market - Ornamental Fish E-commerce Website
+#🐠 AquaCart - Ornamental Fish E-commerce Website

-## 📌 Overview
+##📌 Overview

-Aqua Market is an e-commerce platform where users can buy and sell ornamental fish.
-The website provides a seamless shopping experience with features such as user authentication with jwt and otp verification, product management, secure payments, Cart, Wishlist, promo codes, and an AI chatbot for fish-related queries.
+AquaCart is a full-fledged e-commerce platform for buying and selling ornamental fish.
+It provides a seamless shopping experience with features like JWT & OTP authentication, product management, secure payments, shopping cart, wishlist, promo codes, and an AI chatbot for fish-related queries.

 ## 🚀 Features